zimfw/zimfw/README.md

     `zmodule sindresorhus/pure --source async.zsh --source pure.zsh`
   * A module with a custom initialization command:
     `zmodule skywind3000/z.lua --cmd 'eval "$(lua {}/z.lua --init zsh enhanced once)"'`
+  * A module with an on-pull command.
+It can be used to create a cached initialization script:
+    `zmodule skywind3000/z.lua --on-pull 'lua z.lua --init zsh enhanced once >! init.zsh'`
   * A module with a big git repository: `zmodule romkatv/powerlevel10k --use degit`

 <details id="zmodule-usage">